tashawan23/my-todolist-app/README.md

 ### Front-end:
-1.React
+1. React
-2.React Hooks
+1. React Hooks
-3.React Context
+1. React Context

 ### Back-end:
-1.Ruby on rails
+1. Ruby on rails
-2.Database: SQLite
+1. Database: SQLite

 ### To be done by next submission:
-1.Allow editing of tasks - name and date
+1. Allow editing of tasks - name and date
-2.Create the today page - tasks that need to be completed on that day 3.Create the weekly page - tasks that need to be completed in that week 4.Categorise tasks based on date
+2. Create the today page - tasks that need to be completed on that day
+3. Create the weekly page - tasks that need to be completed in that week
+4. Categorise tasks based on date